Democrat Senators publish a deeply disturbing and profoundly racist report about Russia

 To suppose otherwise would be both complacent and wrong.

-That makes the prospect of any rapprochement taking between the US and Russia in any foreseeable future extremely improbable, to put it mildly.
+That makes the prospect of any rapprochement taking place between the US and Russia in any foreseeable future extremely improbable, to put it mildly.

 Even if this is only a minority report, the fact that it has not been ridiculed and criticised across the US for the paranoid and preposterous document that it is shows the extent to which paranoia about Russia within the US elite has become universal and internalised.